bart-insight/Buhr/_posts/2014-05-22-very-pleased.markdown

 ---
 layout: post
-title:  "Very Pleased with Your Work"
+title:  "Your crew was super and we are thrilled..."
 categories: testimonials
 ---

-"Just wanted to let you know how very pleased we are with you work.
+"Just wanted to let you know how very pleased we are with your work.
 Your crew was super and we are thrilled with our new roof.
 We will most definitely spread the good word."

 -Darrell and Lori Waller